glennpratt/drupal-quick-start/README.md

-# TODO: This README hasn't been updated for Drupal, it's inherited from php-quick-start.

 In short, this repo can install multiple Drupal sites from tarballs, git repo's or drush make files.

 It can install Varnish, Nginx (for SSL proxy or for PHP-FPM), Apache, and combinations of the three.